-Los Angeles Chargers quarterback Justin Herbert is now the practical lock for Offensive Rookie of the Year after Cincinnati Bengals quarterback Joe Burrow suffered a devastating knee injury on Sunday that will keep him sidelined for the foreseeable future.
-Herbert may have even been the heavy favorite regardless of Burrow's status, and that's saying something, considering Burrow had been one of the lone bright spots for the Bengals and one of the most highly-touted draft prospects in some time.
+Justin Herbert is now the practical lock for Offensive Rookie of the Year after Joe Burrow's devastating Week 11 injury that will keep him sidelined for the foreseeable future.
+He may have even been the heavy favorite regardless of Burrow's status, and that's saying something, considering Burrow had been one of the lone bright spots for the Bengals and one of the most highly-touted draft prospects in some time.

-Thus, it makes sense that Buffalo Bills head coach Sean McDermott would have some comments on the rookie Chargers quarterback ahead of their Week 12 matchup in Orchard Park, and it makes sense that he was very complimentary of what the young signal-caller had to offer.
+Thus, it makes sense that Bills head coach Sean McDermott would have some comments on the rookie Chargers quarterback ahead of their Week 12 clash, and it makes sense that he was very complimentary of what the young signal-caller had to offer.

-The 22-year-old has thrown 22 touchdowns to six interceptions, and averages 300 yards per-game.
+Yeah.
+All checks out.
+I mean, he's thrown 22 touchdowns to six interceptions and averages 300 yards per game.
 He throws confidently and spreads the ball around the field.
-He's doing this with no NFL warmup — in fact, he found out he was making his debut just seconds before the Chargers' Week 2 kickoff against the Kansas City Chiefs — and doing it quite well against some really strong defenses.
+He's doing this with no NFL warmup — in fact, he found out he was making his debut just seconds before kickoff — and doing it quite well against some really strong defenses.

-If he wasn't, his stat line might look a little uglier, like 2,154 yards, 13 touchdowns and 10 interceptions in 10 games.
-Just spitballing.
+If he wasn't, his stat line might look a little uglier, like 2,154 yards, 13 touchdowns and 10 interceptions in 10 games...
+I don't know, just spitballing.

 Okay, okay.
-You know where we're heading with this one.
+You know where I'm heading with this one.
 Whether or not McDermott did this intentionally... come on.
 Seeing ghosts?

 But is the possibility there that he did it as a subtle jab?
 Or maybe even as a subconscious, Freudian slip?
 Who knows.
 It's funny to see the social media fallout in any event.

 Just another day in the life for the 0-10 Jets.